What’s life insurance?

-You can apply for Booster Super Simple life insurance up to a maximum of $200,000 if you:
+You can apply for Booster Super Simple life insurance and, if approved, get cover up to $200,000 if you:

 Depending on your own personal circumstances, your premiums may be higher than standard rates due to health conditions, or a specific activity or health condition may be excluded from your cover.